Monte Wolfe: Retreat from society

-In the Sierra, Wolfe worked a number of jobs to earn the income he needed, including trapping, prospecting, and working as a fishing guide.
+In the Sierra, Wolfe worked a number of jobs to earn the income he needed, including trapping, prospecting, and working as a fishing and hunting guide.
 At this point, he had not yet withdrawn from wider society altogether.
-That would change in 1927, when Wolfe had another run-in with law enforcement – he was arrested for felony burglary and spent 75 days in a Tuolumne County jail.
+That would change in 1927, when Wolfe had another run-in with law enforcement – he was arrested for felony burglary and spent 75 days awaiting trial in a Tuolumne County jail.
 In his trial that took place after this delay, the jury found Wolfe not guilty; however, upon acquittal, the county sheriff drove him to the city of Angels Camp in nearby Calaveras County, "unceremoniously dumped" him there, and told him to never again set foot in Tuolumne County.

-According to historian Eric Jung, this series of events made Wolfe "finally decide 'I've had enough of people'".
-For the rest of his life he would live off the land in a rugged area deep in the Sierra Nevada mountains.
+According to historian Eric Jung, a Bear Valley businessman, historian, and author, this series of events made Wolfe "finally decide 'I've had enough of people'".
+For the rest of his life he would live off the land in a rugged area deep in the Sierra's Mokelumne River forests.

 Life in the Sierra

 In the canyon of the Mokelumne River, Wolfe built himself two log cabins, where he lived for the rest of his life.
-Friends came to visit from time to time, and he occasionally ventured into the bars along the highway about ten miles away.
+Friends came to visit from time to time, and he occasionally ventured into the general store and bars along the highway about ten miles away.
 Aside from that, he lived as a hermit, and was entirely self-sufficient.